port-labs/port-docs/docs/software-catalog/mirror-properties.md

 Blueprints that have Relations with multiple other Blueprints can greatly benefit from Mirror Properties by creating a central source for a host of relevant information.

-Now that you know about Mirror Properties, consider looking into [Formula Properties](./formula-properties) which allow you to fill property values using custom templates.
+Now that you know about Mirror Properties, consider looking into [Calculation Properties](./calculation-properties) which allow you to fill property values using custom templates.